 You found our list of the best trivia night ideas.

 Trivia night ideas are ways to make quiz game gatherings more interesting.
-For example, drag trivia, triviopera, and Hollywood Squares.
+For example, you can play drag trivia and Hollywood Squares.
 The purpose of these tips is to shake up the normal trivia routine and give your guests a memorable experience.

 This list includes: